-This pinout is 100% identical to the Zilog Z80 package.
-The interface implements Z80 bus timings and features tri state buses.
-(While this is admittedly not optimal for an FPGA implementation, the goal of the project was to mimic the actual Z80 silicon).
+The interface pinout is 100% identical to a Zilog Z80 package.
+This interface implements Z80 bus timings and features tri state signals and buses.
+(While admittedly not optimal for an FPGA implementation, it perfectly mimics the actual Z80 silicon which was one of the goals of this project).